v-research/edu/cybersecurity_2022/README-2.md

 before moving forwards to the next lessons.
 You can find all the answers [here](README.md) but be curious!
 - The definitions of hacker and cracker.
 - The CIA-triad... we are all sick of it but it's important.
-- The Least privilege principle.
+- The "least privilege principle."
 - Hash functions.
 - Password best practices.
 - Brute-force attack and dictionary attack.
 - Cybersecurity of data in-transit and at-rest.
-- Sniffing attack.
+- Networking and sniffing attack.

 ### Go on!
 In this course we are going to: